TheDanDLion/FourthKey/README.md

 # BlankMod
-Blank mod for STS modding projects.
+Adds a fourth key to the game, the Amethyst key, and increases the difficulty of the fourth act.
 Should work right out of the gate, run:

 `mvn package`